Automatic Differentiation

 of each field is the same as the original type of each field (i.e. float3.Differential == float3

-as defined in built-in library), the compiler will automatically use the type itself as its own Differential
+as defined in the core module), the compiler will automatically use the type itself as its own Differential

 , making MyRayDifferential